luapower/luapower.github.io/building.md

 ---
-title:    building luapower
+title:    building
-tagline:  building the C libraries
+tagline:  building binaries
 ---

 ## What you need to know first